evanx/redex/README.md

 ## Messages

-The following is envisaged for messages, but is yet to be implemented.
+The following design is recommended for messages.

-The interface of different message types can be defined, and for multiple versions.
-We define the mandatory and optional properties, and their types e.g. string, int, boolean.
+The interface of different message types should be defined, and versioned.
+We should define the mandatory and optional properties, their types e.g. string, int, boolean, and their contracts.
 This is useful for assertions during testing, and automated error handling.

-Processors should specify the message versions they can handle, and otherwise reject messages.

-Transformative processors can be used to coerce messages into the expected format or required version.
+Otherwise transformative processors can be used to coerce messages into the expected format or required version.

 However, we expect multiple versions of processors will be installed to support older messages, for some period.